-Here are some of the most popular ways to make and prepare dark tea varieties.
+Here are some of the most popular ways to prepare dark tea varieties.

 Cold Brewing

 Use cold water or mineral water.
-Begin by washing the tea with boiling water, then place the tea at the bottom of a cold-water bottle.
-Allow it to brew for a day at room temperature, refilling the water as needed.
+Begin by rinsing the tea with boiling water.
+Place the rinsed tea at the bottom of a cold-water bottle and allow it to brew at room temperature for one day.
+Refill the water as needed.

 Milk Tea

-Brew tea traditionally, then mix it with an equal amount of milk.
-Using dark tea creates a smooth and delightful milk tea with a sweet aftertaste.
-It pairs well with dishes like fried rice, yellow bean, cheese, or beef according to personal preference.
+Brew the dark tea traditionally, then combine it with an equal amount of milk.
+Dark tea creates a smooth and delightful milk tea with a sweet aftertaste.
+Pair it with fried rice, yellow beans, cheese, or beef according to personal preference.

 Honey Dark Tea